-Isn’t it nice when a vegan dessert recipe becomes a classic?
-Actually, this one is a mash-up of two classics — silken tofu chocolate mousse and avocado chocolate pudding.
-The latter is usually made with dry cocoa or cacao, and is a staple in the raw vegan repertoire.
+Isn’t it nice when a plant-based dessert recipe becomes a classic?
+Vegan avocado chocolate pudding is usually made with dry cocoa or cacao, and is a staple in the raw vegan repertoire.
 Here we use dairy-free dark chocolate chips, making an extra-rich chocolate pudding.

 Are you new to silken tofu?